Haskkor/sport-log/README.md

     - ~~Save the reorganized list~~
         - ~~If the history date already existed~~
         - ~~If it's a new history date~~
+- BUG: Adding an exercise to a day with exercises not done remove the other exercises
+- BUG: Editing an exercise not done cause a 400 on updateHistoryDate
 - BUG: the calendar is not always updating e.g when using the action sheet to add exercises
+- WARNING: Rework calendar file again to put all the creates and updates together

 ##Long term